TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 Only works if the server is identified via ```ip```.
 How often to query new server info?
 Milliseconds.

+#### mohProtocol

+Set to 1 if this server requires the MOH protocol.
+Mainly required in combination with pollingInterval if polling MOH servers, as their connectionless packets (used for server info/status) work differently.

+#### maxTimeSinceMapChange

+Maximum time in milliseconds since last detected map change.
+Mostly makes sense in combination with pollingInterval.
+If last detected map change happened more than the set amount of milliseconds ago, don't connect.

+#### inactive

+Set to 1 if this connection should be not active by default.

 #### minPlayers

 Minimum amount of real players (non-bots) on server required to connect.